Cruising Guide: Whangarei

 Fuel and water are available on the outer jetties, while the Game Fishing Club provides meals, refreshments and memberships to anyone seeking to reel in a record.
 From Tutukaka north, the coast is an ever-changing parade of headlands, beaches and little bays offering wonderful lunchtime anchorages for fishing, diving or just soaking up the sun.
 The harbours of Whangaruru (inhabited) and Whangamumu (uninhabited) both have good shelter in the right conditions, and at sunset the place to be is Cape Brett.
 Cape Brett is the gateway to the Bay of Islands - a wild, magical place at the end of a steep and rocky peninsula complete with a story book lighthouse.
 The famous "Hole in the Rock" - a popular Bay of Islands tour destination - is out here, but in the evenings with the sun setting and only the fish and thousands of seabirds for company it is a truly magnificent place.

 Perhaps the biggest attraction of the Whangarei coastline are the Poor Knights Islands.
 Famed for their crystal clear water, they lie some 10 miles off the coast and attract a steady stream of divers.
 Several scheduled trips run daily from Tutukaka, with many others providing services to order from Bay of Islands and Whangarei.
-An ex NZ navy vessel, the Tui, is shortly to be sunk off the Whangarei coast to add a wreck dive to the region's attractions.
+An ex NZ navy vessel, the Tui, was sunk off the Whangarei coast to add a wreck dive to the region's attractions.